Special routes of U.S. Route 63

 Twelve special routes of U.S. Route 63 currently exist.
 Arkansas and Missouri each contain five, with two in Iowa.
 There are also five former routings that have been removed from the system.

+Arkansas

 Hermitage business route

 U.S. Route 63 Business (US 63B and Hwy.
 63B) is a 0.838 mi business route of U.S. Route 63 in the small town of Hermitage, Arkansas.